Online Master of Science in Health Services Administration

 • Insurance underwriter

-The Bureau of Labor Statistics estimates the employment of medical and health services managers to increase by 28% over the next decade—almost four times faster than the average employment growth rate of all jobs.
+The Bureau of Labor Statistics estimates the employment of medical and health services managers to increase by 28% over the next decade, almost four times faster than the average employment growth rate of all jobs.
 Additionally, these occupations present opportunities for increased earning potential, offering a median salary of $101,340 per year, which is more than twice the national median annual salary of $45,760 for all occupations.

 Along with the employment growth, the health care industry and its standards, expectations, and regulations are evolving, making innovative leadership even more vital.
-As a health care administrator, you must be skilled in organizational strategic planning, committed to patient care improvement, and familiar with health information technology (IT) and informatics systems to inform your use of electronic health records (EHRs).
+As a health care administrator, you must be skilled in organizational strategic planning, committed to patient care improvement, and familiar with health information technology and informatics systems to inform your use of electronic health records.
 These competencies position you for a successful health care career.

-Admission Requirements (GRE Not Required)
+Admission Requirements

 UM-Flint’s online Master of Science in Health Services Administration degree seeks applicants who meet the following requirements: